-8. HAZARDS AND HAZARDOUS MATERIALS Less Than Significant Potentially With Less Than Significant Mitigation Significant No W ould the project: Impact Incorporated Impact Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-(Source: 1, 7) Ø b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-(Source: 1, 7) Ø c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-(Source: 1, 6, 7) Ø d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-(Source: 1, 6, 7) □ · M e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
-(Source: 1, 6, 7) Ø f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
-(Source: 1, 6, 7) \square
+8. HAZARDS AND HA AZARDOUS MATERIALS Less Than Would the project: , Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard environment through the re disposal of hazardous mater outine transport, use, or . П onably foreseeable upset and ing the release of hazardous ☑ . c) Emit hazardous emissions acutely hazardous material one-quarter mile of an exist (Source: 1, 6, 7) ls, substances, or waste within 团 d) Be located on a site which hazardous materials sites of Government Code Section would it create a significate environment?
+(Source: 1, compiled pursuant to 65962.5 and, as a result, at hazard to the public or the □ . □. Ø where such a plan has not miles of a public airport or r public use airport, would the azard for people residing or □ Ø f) For a project within the vi- would the project result in residing or working in the ☐ Ø